Solo Travel Guide

 2. Lake Atitlán

 A backpacker paradise for solo travel Guatemala.
-The lake's villages offer different vibes—San Pedro for partying and Spanish schools, San Marcos for yoga and wellness, Panajachel for convenience.
+The lake's villages offer different vibes—San Pedro for partying, San Marcos for yoga, Panajachel for convenience.

 Perfect For: